Matt Todd: 2019

 Todd returned to the Crusaders for the 2019 Super Rugby season, his final season in New Zealand, which saw him Captain the team occasionally throughout the season.
 The Crusaders went on to win the competition for the third year in a row, sending Todd off on a high.

-With Liam Squire opting out of consideration for All Black selection, Todd went on to start against South Africa in the 2019 Rugby Championship, also appearing as a substitute against Australia in the first Bledisloe Cup test of the year, which was a 26–47 loss, New Zealand's heaviest defeat of all time.
+With Liam Squire opting out of consideration for All Black selection, Todd went on to start against South Africa in the 2019 Rugby Championship, also appearing as a substitute against Australia in the first Bledisloe Cup test of the year, which was a 26–47 loss.

 All Blacks Head Coach, Steve Hansen named Todd in New Zealand's 31-man squad for the 2019 Rugby World Cup on 28 August 2019.
 Having narrowly missed selection in 2015, this was to be Todd's first World Cup.

 Todd played in two tests during the World Cup's pool stages, including a start in a 63–0 victory over Canada.
 Todd was later named as a replacement for the quarter-final, against Ireland, scoring a try in the 46–14 victory, although he did receive a yellow card with three minutes left.
 Although Todd was ruled out of the semi-final loss to England through injury, he played his last test for New Zealand on 1 November 2019, replacing Shannon Frizell, with 20 minutes left of the 40–17 win against Wales, during the World Cup's Bronze Final.
 Todd was one of five players to finish his international career for New Zealand that day, with Sonny Bill Williams, Ben Smith and Todd's Crusaders teammates, Ryan Crotty and Captain Kieran Read, all retiring that day, alongside Todd.

+2020-Present

+Following the 2019 Rugby World Cup, Todd joined the Toshiba Brave Lupus under head coach Todd Blackadder, his former Crusaders coach.